LibCMaker/LibCMaker_ICU/README.md

 # LibCMaker_ICU

-LibCMaker_ICU is a CMake build scripts for build ICU library with CMake.
+The CMake build scripts for the ICU library building with CMake.

+See the main repository [LibCMaker](https://github.com/LibCMaker/LibCMaker) for the documentation, known build issues, build status, etc.